-At Skinnastaður in NE-Iceland, you will find a beautiful church, called Skinnastaðarkirkja church.
-It was built in 1854 and is a true gem - just wait until you see how colourful it is on the inside.
+At Skinnastaður in NE-Iceland, you will find a beautiful church, Skinnastaðarkirkja.
+It was built in 1854 and is a true gem - wait until you see how colourful it is on the inside.

-This church is located very close to some of Iceland's pearls of nature, Ásbyrgi nature reserve, and Jökulsárgljúfur canyon, which are my favourite locations in Iceland.
+This church is very close to some of Iceland's natural gems, including the Ásbyrgi nature reserve and Jökulsárgljúfur canyon, which are my favourite locations in Iceland.

-Icelandic folklore tells us about strange things happening in this church.
+Icelandic folklore tells of strange events that have occurred in this church.

 I am named after his first wife, my great-great-grandmother Regína Magdalena Sívertsen, who had joined Benedikt here from far away, from Keflavík in SW-Iceland.